Giro02/Talking-calculator/README.md

 # Talking-calculator
 This is a Calculator designed to help the Visualy impairment.
 It was developed in a python univesity class.
 There is still room for improvement in this project....
-So i'm open for advices.

 This Project uses:
 * speech_recognition (Google API to recognize your voice) imported as reconhecimento;